 The final tip to highlight is around calibration among manager-level workers.
 You might have specific criteria and process-driven feedback, but if you are not aligned with other leads, there will be different expectations for similar roles.

 Calibration is a chance to identify biases and ensure alignment across lead team members, digging into questions like: Do the criteria apply equally to anyone in the role?
 Is there any potential bias baked into these criteria?
 Are the criteria easily measurable?
 Do we agree on what examples of the criteria may look like?

 It is useful to have calibration across teams, but it can be just as important to calibrate in smaller groups.
 In either case, having someone in the room who is not connected to any individual or role under discussion is an opportunity for an objective voice that centers the discussion on role criteria that helps ensure more equitable outcomes for those under discussion.

 Why build in objectivity?

-For you data-driven folks, you may be wondering why it’s important to implement structures and protocols around performance management.
+For you data-driven folks, you may be wondering why it’s important to implement structures and protocols around a performance management system.
 Download Paradigm’s white paper on managing unconscious bias for the compelling research behind working toward objectivity.

 This is just the start.
-Performance management is complicated not just in Q4 but all year, and we encourage all managers to slow down and create the time and space to be thoughtful about the approach to this delicate, critical process.
-If you need help training your people leaders on inclusive performance management, check out our course in Paradigm Reach or email us about our live workshops.
+Performance management is complicated not just in Q4 but all year, and we encourage all managers to slow down and create the time and space to be thoughtful about inclusion practices and the approach to this delicate, critical process.
+If you need help training your people leaders on inclusive performance management practices, check out our course in Paradigm Reach or email us about our live workshops.

 November 15, 2022